Authored by the expert who managed and guided the team behind the Panama Property Pack

 Are there many Americans buying property and living in Panama in 2026?

-As of early 2026, estimates suggest between 20,000 and 60,000 US citizens reside in Panama, making it one of the largest American expat communities in Central America.
+As of early 2026, an estimated 25,000 to 60,000 US nationals live in Panama either full-time or part-time, making it one of the largest American expat communities in Latin America.

 Do foreigners have the same buying rights as locals in Panama?